yortyrh/polly-id3/.github/README.md

 - Workflows run in isolated environments
 - No sensitive data is logged in workflow outputs
 - All deployments use least-privilege IAM roles
-- S3 bucket names are configurable for different environments
+- S3 bucket names are configured via environment variables
 - Cross-platform deployment using Node.js scripts